Trading Glossary

 OSH/OSL – OPENING SWING HIGH OR OPENING SWING LOW

 This is a high and low that is set by the initial auction right after the market opens.
 It is independent of time and is not the same as an opening range.
-The opening swing is basically the high of the first push up and the first push down or vice versa.
+The opening swing is basically the high of the first push up and the low of the first push down.
 It measures how far the Market On Open (MOO) orders took the auction right after the open.

 Link: https://convergenttrading.com/trading-glossary/#os